spiral/docs/component/tokenizer.md

 # Static Analysis
-A lot of Spiral components are based on automatic code discovery and analysis.
+A lot of Spiral components based on automatic code discovery and analysis.
 The most used functionality of locating class declarations is provided by `Spiral\Tokenizer\ClassesInterface`.

 > Tokenizer component is pre-installed with all framework bundles.